brentspine/monkeytype-quote-queue/README.md

 Note: You can turn off the extension at any time by using the respective dialog as <a href="https://github.com/brentspine/monkeytype-quote-queue/assets/55391576/98ecee87-cf95-4a96-93fd-50db753cb968" target="_blank">seen here</a>

-After enabling the extension head to "quotes" and reload the page to be safe.
+After enabling the extension head to the "quotes" typing test.
 The extension will fetch all your results and all quotes and search for the first non-completed one.
 It will automatically start the test for that quote.
 It goes ordered by ID.
 I can maybe add sorting by length or other things if needed.
 Just [open an issue](https://github.com/brentspine/monkeytype-quote-queue/issues).

-After completing a test, you can use the "Next Quote" button to, as you might have guesses, go to the next queued quote.
+After completing a test, you can use the "Next Quote" button to, as you might have guessed, go to the next queued quote.

 ![gflkhjndflkgjnhldfkgjnhldkfjgnhldkfgjhn](https://github.com/brentspine/monkeytype-quote-queue/assets/55391576/cf8d9f98-95f9-463e-bc93-9fcbd9584c16)
 <i>Read about settings/config and stats below</i>